Is nuclear energy ‘green’? France and Germany lead opposing camps.

-Fessenheim had just begun to come to terms with the shuttering of its nuclear plant last year, in what the government had said was a “first step” in a “rebalancing” of energy sources.
-But while Macron remains committed to increasing investments in wind and solar, and to putting an end to coal, his November remarks confirmed that France isn’t giving up on nuclear, its primary power source.
+Fessenheim had just begun to come to terms with the closure of its nuclear plant last year, in what the government had said was a “first step” in a “rebalancing” of energy sources.
+But while Macron remains committed to increasing investments in wind and solar energy, and to putting an end to the burning of coal, his remarks in November confirmed that France isn’t giving up on nuclear technology, its primary source of energy.

-France is behind only the United States in its number of operational nuclear reactors, and it is first in the world in its reliance on nuclear energy.
-A prior plan to reduce that reliance, so that no more than half of France’s electricity comes from nuclear power by 2035, is now in doubt.
+France is behind only the United States in the number of its operational nuclear reactors, and it is first in the world in its reliance on nuclear energy.
+A prior plan to reduce that reliance, so that no more than half of France’s electricity comes from nuclear power by 2035, is in doubt.

 Macron’s government argues that investments in nuclear power will allow France to keep energy costs in check, control its own supply and meet its climate goals.
 France is leading a group of mostly central and eastern European countries that are pushing the European Union to add modern nuclear energy to a list of “environmentally sustainable economic activities.”

-In Fessenheim, that has sparked hope that their town — where the power plant supported more than 2,000 jobs — may get a second chance.
+In Fessenheim, that has sparked hope that the town — where the power plant supported more than 2,000 jobs — may get a second chance.
 “We don’t want to be the sacrificed and forgotten ones,” said Mayor Claude Bender, who welcomed Macron’s speech as a “positive surprise.”

-The president of the surrounding Alsace region, Frédéric Bierry, has urged Macron to consider Fessenheim as a possible future site, calling the old plant’s closure a “financial,” “social” and “economic” scandal in the face of climate change.
+The president of the surrounding Alsace region, Frédéric Bierry, has urged Macron to consider Fessenheim as a possible future site, calling the old plant’s closure a “financial,” “social” and “economic” scandal in the face of a warming climate.

 But one of the biggest obstacles — for Fessenheim and for Macron’s broader plans — lies about half a mile to the east of the town’s old nuclear plant.
 That’s where France ends and Germany begins.

 The new German economy and climate minister, Green party member Robert Habeck, was among the politicians who signed a statement celebrating the closure of the Fessenheim plant.
 The German government has argued that nuclear plants are too risky, and too slow and costly to build, to be a solution to the climate crisis.
-Their outlook is influenced by nuclear accidents, such as the 2011 Fukushima meltdown in Japan.
-And they point to reports like one this past week, of cracks on the pipes of a French nuclear reactor, as evidence that safety remains a problem.
+Germany’s outlook is influenced by nuclear accidents, such as the 2011 Fukushima meltdown in Japan.
+And Berlin points to reports like one this past week, of cracks in the pipes at a French nuclear reactor, as evidence that plant safety remains a problem.

-Germany is among a group of skeptics, including Denmark and Austria, that wants Europe to shut down its remaining nuclear plants and that fiercely oppose a climate-friendly designation for nuclear power, which would signal to green investors that nuclear is worthy of financing.
+Germany is among a group of skeptics, including Denmark and Austria, that wants Europe to shut down its remaining nuclear plants and that fiercely oppose a climate-friendly designation for nuclear power, which would signal to green investors that nuclear energy is worthy of financing.

-The controversy may come to a head this week, with the European Commission expected to make a decision just before its Christmas break.
+The controversy may come to a head within days, with the European Commission expected to make a decision just before its Christmas break.

 The saga of Fessenheim